 Potatoes are sweet, easy to cook and offer different recipes.
 But when potatoes are not stored correctly, the result is rotten potatoes with toxic gas.
 Rotten potatoes smell bad and they can make you sick.
 However, with the help of straightforward preventive measures, the damage can be minimized.

 According to the U.S. Department of Agriculture, Potatoes are the most consumed vegetable in the United States.
 They are delicious, low in calories, and can be baked, roasted, mashed, or fried.

 The toxic gas produced from rotten potatoes contains much amount of glycoalkaloids.
-Glycoalkaloids are found in potatoes is needed by plants to protect themselves from pests and diseases.
+Potatoes contain glycoalkaloids that are required by plants to protect them from pests and diseases.

 On Saturday, September 14, a tragedy occurred in the Kusinsky district of the Chelyabinsk region – four people were killed, including a teenager of 16 years old due to rotten potatoes.

 The family had stored potatoes in the basement.
 The old potatoes were so scorched that they become poisonous.

 Father went down to the cellar to pick up potatoes.
 He did not return for a long time.
 Then mom came down to check what happened, but she suffered the same fate.
 Brother Mary had no choice but to check the basement too.
 He did not return either.
 Grandmother, fearing an unknown danger, called for help from her neighbors.

 However, before they arrived, she also decided to see what happened.
 She also could not return!

 There was no serial killer in the basement.

 Instead, the culprits were poisonous fumes emitted by rotting potatoes.